Hire the best students in Hollywood!

 - The skills or knowledge learned must be transferable to other employment settings.

 - The experience has a defined beginning and end, and a job description with desired qualifications.

-If the above criteria are followed, it is the opinion of both LMU and NACE that the experience can be considered a legitimate internship.
+If the above criteria are followed, both LMU and NACE will consider the experience to be a legitimate internship.

-If you are a NEW employer with an internship opportunity for students within the School of Film and Television, please register a profile and post a job or internship via the LMU HANDSHAKE website.
+If you are a NEW employer with an internship opportunity for students at LMU SFTV, please register a profile and post jobs or internships via the LMU Handshake website.

 We appreciate your interest in our program and look forward to working with you!